ScalaConsultants/zio-scala2-quickstart.g8/README.markdown

 ![Scala CI](https://github.com/ScalaConsultants/zio-akka-quickstart.g8/workflows/Scala%20CI/badge.svg)

-## zio-akka-quickstart
+## zio-scala2-quickstart

 A [Giter8][g8] template for a fully functional, ready to deploy microservice (or monolith - it's up to you).

-This template integrates [ZIO][zio] with [Akka HTTP][akka-http] and [Slick][slick], so that you can seamlessly use all the power of ZIO in a familiar environment of battle tested Akka HTTP routes and Slick query DSL.
-Out of the box there's a set of REST endpoints for example CRUD operations ready to refactor.
+This template will result in Scala 2.13.x compatible code.
+For Scala 3 use [zio-scala3-quickstart][zio-scala3-quickstart].

+Out of the box you get a set of CRUD endpoints in the framework of you choice (currently [ZIO HTTP][zio-http] or [Akka HTTP][akka-http]) that integrate with a PostgreSQL database (currently [Slick][slick] but more coming in the near future).

 Other notable integrations include:
 * `Testcontainers` for integration tests
 * `Flyway migrations`
 * `sbt-native-packager` for docker images
 * `scalafmt`
-* `play-json` for JSON processing.
+* `zio-json` for JSON processing.
 * `zio-logging` for logging.
 * `zio-config` for typesafe configuration.
 * `zio-test` for testing.